immersive-web/model-element/explainer.md

 honored for the `<model>` element as well, for instance:

 - a static poster image may be displayed prior to loading the full `<model>` resource,
-- playback may be disabled if the user has set a preference to reduce animations.
+- playback may be disabled if the user has set a preference to reduce or stop animations.

 Like other timed media, the `<model>` element will provide a DOM API for playing, pausing, etc.

-The `<model>` element has an `alt` attribute to provide a textual description of the content.
-Also, the 3D content itself might expose some features to the accessibility engine.
+The `<model>` element needs, at minimum, an `alt` attribute (possibly on a fallback img descendent) to provide a textual description of the content.
+Likewise, animated models might include `<video>` elements as fallback, along with the localization and accessiblity features available via the `<track>` element.

+Also, the 3D content itself might expose some features to the accessibility engine, as is currently being discussed for USD.

 ## Privacy considerations